armcknight/armcknight.com/blog/_posts/2024-04-10-laws-we-never-voted-in.md

   - Bonhoeffer's corrolary: Stupidity is a more dangerous enemy of the good than malice
 - Sagan standard: extraordinary claims require extraordinary evidence
 - Chesterton's fence: reforms should not be made until the reasoning behind the existing state of affairs is understood
+- Segal's law: a person with a watch knows what time it is.
+Someone with two can never be sure.

 # Economic